How to test at UHS:

 - Injecting illicit drugs

-Side effects of INH are not common.
-However, INH may affect the liver or nervous system.
+Side effects of these antibiotics are uncommon, however they may affect the liver or nervous system.
 Liver inflammation (hepatitis) is the major concern.
 The risk is rare in young people and increases with age.
 Liver function can be monitored with blood tests.
-Side effects are usually reversed when INH is stopped.
-In the United States, TB specialists believe that the risk of active TB is greater than the risk of side effects of INH.
+Side effects are usually reversed when the antibiotic is stopped.
+In the US, TB specialists believe that the risk of active TB is greater than the risk of side effects of treatment.

 It is important to complete treatment, both to prevent active TB and to prevent development of strains that are resistant to antibiotics.
 If you are considering stopping treatment, please notify your clinician.

-If you choose not to take INH and later develop symptoms, inform your clinician about the symptoms and positive TB skin test as soon as possible.
+If you choose not to take treatment and later develop symptoms, inform a health care provider about the symptoms and positive TB test as soon as possible.

-If you have inactive TB, get treated to protect your own health, plus your family, friends and co-workers.
+If you have inactive TB, get treated to protect your own health, plus your family, friends, co-workers and our community.
 Treatment eliminates TB bacteria from your body so it cannot develop into active TB.